starVisionTeam/SeIF/README.md

 python main_test.py
 ```
 This code inputs the picture in the demo folder and outputs the 3D head model reconstructed from this picture.
 The corresponding results are saved in a demo folder.
 Such as input: demo/1.png, output: demo/1.obj.
 You can download [meshlab](https://www.meshlab.net/#download) to view 3D models.</br>

+We recommend using front-view, glasses-free facial images with a resolution higher than 512x512 as input.
 </br>

 ## Pre-trained Normal Estimation Model